-Hanbury and Marshall (1899) regarded the Opposite-leaved pondweed as not uncommon in rivers, ditches and ponds, being found throughout Kent except for the North Downs between the Medway Valley and the Great Stour Valley.
+Hanbury and Marshall (1899) regarded the Opposite-leaved Pondweed as not uncommon in rivers, ditches and ponds, being found throughout Kent except for the North Downs between the Medway Valley and the Great Stour Valley.
 In Philp (1982), 25 tetrad records are given, rating the species as local, but not infrequent.
 There was a cluster in the Dartford area, some in the Medway gap, a few isolated records elsewhere, but the main concentration was in north east Kent - the Stour Valley, including the Little Stour, and the Worth-Hacklinge area.
 This last area has been particularly rich, as was shown by surveys of Hacklinge ditches in 1982 and 2003.
 Philp (2010), however, shows only a skeletal distribution in comparison with the 1982 publication, stating that the decline in abundance across the county has mainly been due to habitat loss.

 Given that there were records during the period 1991-2005 which were not seen by Eric Philp personally and so are not reflected in Philp (2010), the losses may not be as extensive as envisaged.
-However, only one record has been made for the period 2010-17 - the position needs to be tested further by targeting previous sites, particularly in the Little Stour catchment and Worth/Hacklinge.
+However, only one such East Kent record has been made for the period 2010-18 - the position needs to be tested further by targeting previous sites, particularly in the Little Stour catchment and Worth/Hacklinge area.
+The one record which has been made is an intriguing one, north east of Worth, in 2018 by Danny Chesterman.
+It relates to a pond which had only recently been dug in fixed dunes, probably to provide golf club water storage, and the Groenlandia's arrival must presumably be attributable to wildfowl or golf club tools or equipment.

-33 At p823, not p283 as given by Hanbury and Marshall.
+$^{^{\}rm 27}$ At p823, not p283 as given by Hanbury and Marshall.

 The plant's preference for base-rich waters not subject to eutrophication accounts for it being found where there is run-off from the chalk, as at Snodland/Holborough and in north east Kent, where chalk contributes to the waters of the Stour and to drainage around Thanet, where it is the underlying formation, and to the Worth/Hacklinge area, where calcareous water over peat has give rise to fen conditions in places.
-Other geological formations may supply bases; and presumably ragstone within the Hythe Formation provided suitable conditions for the occurrence of Oppositeleaved pondweed at Loose.
+Other geological formations may supply bases; and presumably ragstone within the Hythe Formation provided suitable conditions for the occurrence of Opposite-leaved pondweed at Loose.